-Ana Raquel Machava is an architect and urban planner graduated in 2016.
-With a special interest in the opportunities that the city offers, she and her partners have a commitment from architecture to the development of the urban environment and the creation of conditions to offer alternative solutions to everyday issues and for the development of a society capable of responding to new contexts of human reality.
+Ana Raquel Machava is an architect and urban planner who graduated in 2016.
+With a special interest in the opportunities that the city offers, she and her partners have a commitment from architecture to the development of the urban environment and to the creation of conditions to offer alternative solutions to daily affairs and for the development of a society capable of responding to new contexts of human reality.

-Since 2016 she has developed urban experiences in the city of Maputo where she and her colleagues reinterpret the abandoned or excluded spaces of urban dynamics with the launch of interventions such as temporary movie theaters.
-Its objective is to understand the meeting points between architecture and cinema and how both practices can revitalize a city and make citizens connect with this type of spaces and infrastructure.
+Since 2016, she has developed urban experiences in the city of Maputo where she and her colleagues reinterpret abandoned or excluded spaces from urban dynamics with the implementation of interventions such as temporary movie theaters.
+Its objective is to understand the meeting points between architecture and cinema and how both practices can revitalize a city and make citizens connect with this type of space and infrastructure.

-Thanks to these experiences in the field of architecture, Ana has had the opportunity to move to the city of Johannesburg where she meets relevant contemporary artists who help her broaden her awareness of the present and challenge her conceptions of African cities.
+Thanks to these experiences in the field of architecture, Ana has had the opportunity to travel to the city of Johannesburg where she meets relevant contemporary artists who help her broaden her awareness of the present and who challenge her conceptions about African cities.

-In 2019, Ana travels to Eswatini to work at the renowned Bushfire festival where she continues to grow not only as an artist but as a professional.
-Back in Maputo, she has developed private architecture projects to guarantee the sustainability of her Estúdio 5 office and, in parallel, has launched the Maputo Cinema Festival project as its executive director.
+In 2019, Ana travels to Eswatini to work at the renowned Bushfire festival where she continues to grow not only as an artist but also as a professional.
+Back in Maputo, she has developed private architecture projects to guarantee the sustainability of her Estúdio 5 office, and, in parallel, she has launched the Maputo Cinema Festival project as its executive director.

-With a degree in Spanish Language from the Gaston Berger University in Saint Louis, Amadou completes his higher studies in Spain (Granada) in the framework of the Master’s in Development Cooperation.
+A graduate in Spanish Language from the Gaston Berger University of Saint Louis, Amadou finished his higher studies in Spain (Granada) within the framework of the Master’s Degree in Development Cooperation.

-Since May 2018, he is coordinator of the community development section of the Hahatay center in which multiple sectors of work are covered and where he mainly cooperates with young people and women.
+Since May 2018, he has been the coordinator of the community development section of the Hahatay center in which multiple work sectors are covered and where he cooperates with young people and women mainly.

-Hahatay is a meeting space that unites a group of people with the same concern and commitment to be involved in integral human development.
-The activities developed in the center focus specifically, since 2012, on reflection and work around concepts such as the relationship with the other, the reception or the “Teranga” that has to do with the exchange.
+Hahatay is a meeting space that unites a group of people with the same concern and commitment to get involved in integral human development.
+The activities developed in the center have focused specifically since 2012 on reflection and work around concepts such as the relationship with the other, the reception or the “Teranga” that has to do with exchange.

 The position of Africa and Africans in the world is part of the daily reflections and debates in Hahatay.
-They work closely with young people to jointly discover everything they can bring to the world as Africans.
-In this framework their work is developed based on participatory construction at the same time as discourse, intentionality and action.
+They work closely with young people to jointly discover what they can bring to the world as Africans.
+In this framework, they work from the participatory construction at the same time as discourse, intention, and action.

 Ouagadougou, Burkina Faso

-OuagaLab, the first fablab of Burkina Faso, was born in December 2011 at the initiative of Gildas Guiella and a dozen young Burkinans who participated in the third edition of the InnovAfrica Forum, which took place in Ouagadougou during the same year.
+The OuagaLab, the first fab lab in Burkina Faso, was created in December 2011 at the initiative of Gildas Guiella and a dozen young Burkinabe who participated in the third edition of the InnovAfrica Forum, which took place in Ouagadougou that same year.

-Established informally and provisionally housed in the premises of the Yam Pukri association in Ouagadougou, the OuagaLab organizes in 2012 its first activities around the assembly of a numerical control milling machine, the presentation of open source software and card programming Arduino.
-Subsequently, in 2013, the manufacturing of a Pigott wind turbine was carried out and will be presented in Abidjan during the fifth edition of InnovAfrica.
+Established informally and temporarily housed in the premises of the Yam Pukri association in Ouagadougou, the OuagaLab organized in 2012 its first activities around the assembly of a numerical control milling machine, the presentation of open-source computer programs, and the programming of cards Arduino.
+Subsequently, in 2013, a Pigott wind turbine was manufactured, which will be presented in Abidjan during the fifth edition of InnovAfrica.

-In 2014, through a crowdfunding, the OuagaLab obtains the necessary financing to set up its own space that is built with its own hands by the members of this fablab.
-The OuagaLab team has been increasing over the years maintaining a spirit of transformation of obstacles into opportunities through collective intelligence, solidarity and exchange.
-Currently, from the OuagaLab, they are working on the development of tools to improve well-being and health conditions such as Carto Malaria, a project to geolocate areas of illegal dumping of waste that, with the presence of stagnant water, become areas of risk in the transmission of malaria or “ECOLE LIBRE DU FASO” a briefcase with all the open source data accessible from a simple mobile phone to make this knowledge accessible without the need for internet.
+In 2014, through crowdfunding, the OuagaLab obtained the necessary funding to set up its own space that is built with their own hands by the members of this fab lab.
+The OuagaLab team has grown over the years maintaining a spirit of transforming obstacles into opportunities through collective intelligence, solidarity, and exchange.
+Currently, from the OuagaLab, they work on the development of tools to improve well-being and health conditions such as Carto Malaria, a project to geolocate areas of illegal dumping of waste that, with the presence of stagnant water, become areas risk in malaria transmission or “ECOLE LIBRE DU FASO” a briefcase with all the open-source data accessible from a simple mobile phone to make this knowledge accessible without the need for the internet.

 Nana Kadidjatou Abdou Mounkaila

-Nigerina, born in Zinder in 1982, Nana holds a diploma in Administration and Management of Cultural Projects obtained in 2011 in Niamey.
-After having graduated, she practices cultural management in Niamey, in Ouagadougou, in Togo, Luxembourg and Montbéliard.
+Born in Zinder (Niger) in 1982, Nana holds a diploma in Administration and Management of Cultural Projects obtained in 2011 in Niamey.
+After graduating, she carried out cultural management internships in Niamey, Ouagadougou, Togo, Luxembourg, and Montbéliard.

-Mother of two boys and one girl, she currently works for the Arène Théâtre company.
-For 6 years she has been in charge of the administrative and accounting affairs of the activities of this company as well as the Émergences Festival, a theater festival based in Niamey and that promotes theater shows in small spaces of proximity.
+Mother of two boys and a girl, she currently works for the Arène Théâtre company.
+For 6 years she has been in charge of the administrative and accounting matters for the activities of this company as well as the Émergences Festival, a theater festival based in Niamey that promotes theatrical shows in small proximity spaces.

-For just a year now, the Arène Théâtre company has its own space in the Séno district, in the north of Niamey.
-This district was founded in 2012 to welcome people victims of the heavy floods of August of that same year, it is a neighborhood with all kinds of deficiencies and is also a place of reception of migrants from other African countries.
+For just one year the Arène Théâtre company has had its own space in the Séno district, in the north of Niamey.
+This district was founded in 2012 to host people who were victims of the heavy floods in August of that same year, it is a neighborhood with all kinds of deficiencies and it is also a place of reception for migrants from other African countries.

-In this way, thanks to its location, the company links its activities with a particularly neglected and marginalized population.
-In its recently created space, Arène Théâtre hosts, for example, part of the programming of the Bijini Bijini festival of street arts, offering also artistic and cultural training to people who live nearby.
+In this way, thanks to its location, the company links its activities with a particularly underserved and marginalized population.
+In its recently created space, Arène Théâtre hosts, for example, part of the programming of the Bijini Bijini festival of street arts, also offering artistic and cultural training to people who live in the vicinity.